Skip to content

 Kanda River bird photography!
 I finally did it, and I did it with the cherry blossoms.
 Yes, the flowers were in bloom.
 Well, more precisely, they were at their peak.
 It was going to be a great day.

-Many people were there walking, jogging or taking pictures.
+Many people were walking, jogging, or taking pictures.
 The flowers bloom for only a short time, so everyone wanted one more chance to see them.
 So did I.

 In this area, the Kanda River is like a canal.
 It is narrow and has high concrete walls.
-But when the cherry blossoms bloom, it comes alive.
+When the cherry blossoms bloom, it comes alive.
 Most years, I take photos of its trees.
 2022 was different.

 This time many of the trees’ branches were missing.
 I haven’t been able to confirm this yet, but apparently, they had been suffering from some disease.
 As a result, the decision was made to cut them to prevent its spread.